 Let’s say you are walking past the bottled water in the supermarket and you unintentionally knock over a water bottle that bursts open and spills all over the floor.
 Just as you turn to see what happened, someone behind you slips on the water from the bottle you knocked over.

 Are you liable?
 Is the store liable?
 Until you find out for sure, you are probably going to be pretty nervous.
 You can relax, you will not be on the hook in this type of an unintentional accident.

 Accidents Caused By Unintentional Actions

-According to Accuweather, slip and fall laws vary from state to state, but there are some standards when it comes to accident liability.
-Of course, when someone sustains a serious injury in a slip and fall accident, they are going to feel as though they deserve to be compensated.
+Fall laws vary from state to state, but there are some standards when it comes to accident liability.
+Of course, when someone sustains a serious injury in a fall down accident, they are going to feel as though they deserve to be compensated.

 The fact that the accident was caused by a customer’s unintentional actions is not the deciding factor here.
 What does matter is how long the spill was there, who saw it, who reported it to the store, and whether or not the victim took reasonable measures to avoid it.

 Am I Liable For Someone Else’s Fall?